 If you don’t believe how easy this is I’ll tell you how fast I made this batch for my blog.

-At the moment my wife is currently sitting her Masters Degree in Primary Education.
-Since she is up the walls with assignments and such, I have been helping out collecting the kids, cooking and other odds and ends.
+At the moment, my wife is currently sitting her Masters Degree in Primary Education.
+Since she is up the walls with assignments and such, I have been helping collect the kids, cook, and other odds and ends.

-Yesterday I had to pick my five year old daughter up from school while my wife was finishing off one of her assignments.
+Yesterday I had to pick up my five-year-old daughter from school while my wife was finishing one of her assignments.

-About 20 minutes before I was due to leave I remembered I had promised my daughter I would make her some Irish brown soda bread for her lunch when she got home.
+About 20 minutes before leaving, I remembered I had promised my daughter I would make her some Irish brown soda bread for her lunch when she got home.

-Most people would think, 20 minutes is not enough time to whip together a brown soda bread, but it is.
+Most people would think 20 minutes is not enough time to whip together brown soda bread, but it is.

-I stuck my oven on to preheat and while that was preheating I whipped up this tradition Irish Brown Soda Bread recipe that all my family love.
+I stuck my oven on to preheat, and while that was preheating, I whipped up this traditional Irish Brown Soda Bread recipe that all my family love.

-The recipe normally takes about 45 minutes to bake and this was the same time it took me to collect my daughter and get home.
+This soda bread recipe normally takes about 45 minutes to bake, and this was the same time it took me to collect my daughter and get home.